-Lenten roses are acaulescent, meaning each stem rises directly from the rhizomous root system, to form clumps that may reach over a foot in height and two feet in width.
+Lenten roses are acaulescent, which means each stem rises directly from the rhizomatous root system, to form clumps that may reach two feet tall and wide.

 Downward-facing cup-shaped flowers consist of petal-like sepals surrounding an intricately detailed inner flower called a “nectary.”

 Sepal hues range from shades of green and yellow to pink and red.
 Variations such as contrasting spotting, veining, and “picotee” edging, as well as semi-double and double sepals, multiply the possibilities in an already extensive color palette.

 Foliage consists of glossy dark green multi-lobed leaves with a serrated edge and leathery texture.

 Hellebores require moist, loamy soil that is well-drained.
 They thrive in exposed locations in the winter, but when summer heat arrives, they are vulnerable.

 Plant in the partial to full shade of a deciduous tree (one that drops its leaves), so that they have protection from the summer sun.

 I lost a hellebore once to intense summer heat.
 I had placed it near a spruce tree, thinking that it would provide appropriate shade.
 No such luck.

 It is important to note that like many ornamentals, hellebores are toxic to people and pets.
 In addition, skin contact may cause irritation, so gardening gloves are a must when you are handling these plants.

 There are currently 20 known species in the Helleborus genus, and most of these are native to the limestone-rich regions of the Mediterranean, and in particular the Balkan mountains.
 One species, H. thibetanus, is native to China.